irisfaraway/book-tracker/README.md

 This is up and running at [iris-book-tracker.herokuapp.com](http://iris-book-tracker.herokuapp.com/)

 You can sign up and track books too.
-Authentication is through Facebook.
+Authentication is through Google.
 You can fill in book data manually or search Google Books.

 ## Backlog